laustindasauce/laustindasauce/README.template.md

 Bloomington, Illinois -> Phoenix, Arizona -> **Charleston, South Carolina**.

 I studied Computer Science at Arizona State University.
-Currently working as a Platform Engineer.
+Currently working as a Senior Architecture Specialist at CNA.

 **You can find me on** <a href="https://www.linkedin.com/in/austinbspencer/"><img src="https://i.imgur.com/OQUXwNp.jpeg" width="13px" alt="LinkedIn" > </a>